Arizonagong/vCIES2020_Network-Analysis/README.md

 * Gemmetto, V., Barrat, A., & Cattuto, C. (2014).
 Mitigation of infectious disease at school: targeted class closure vs school closure.
 BMC Infectious Diseases, 14(1), 736–10. http://doi.org/10.1186/s12879-014-0695-9

+**Why I chose this data set?**: I chose this data set because of the recent outbreak of COVID-19.
+By using school infection network data set, I'd like to show you how effective the network data analysis is for the school related student's network analysis in a massive scale.
+Also, I thought that the infection network data will give you a good motivation with high relevance to our quarantined situation.

 I will guide you to download the csv file data sets directly to the R Studio, but if you'd like to download this file and load it in the R Studio manually, you can get this file at bellow links:

 [Node list](https://drive.google.com/file/d/1rUyRJe5uEMerI4NXZCdC7XYTq71MCal0/view?usp=sharing)